PierreLansonneur/TOPAS_Gantry/README.md

 # TOPAS Gantry
 Compute the dose in human phantom using the CPO universal nozzle geometry.
 The main file is generated with the Viewer visualization tool (https://github.com/PierreLansonneur/Viewer).
-The code is developed for protontherapy (pencil beam scanning) and is based on TOPAS 3.2 (http://www.topasmc.org/).
+This code is developed for protontherapy (pencil beam scanning) and is based on TOPAS 3.2 (see http://www.topasmc.org/).

 <img src="https://github.com/PierreLansonneur/TOPAS_Gantry/blob/master/output/Picture1.png" width="400" />